Anderware/Combat-Tracker-Extensions/readme.md

 ## Features

 - Combatant name masking - hides token name from non-GMs
-- Obscures combatant information for non-Gms based on
+- Obscures combatant information for non-GMs based on
+  - Module current settings
+  - NPC/Player token
   - Token disposition
   - Token current visibility for current player
   - Token ownership
 - Reverse initiative order
 - Multiple combatants for the same token
 - Quick input field to modify current initiative value
+- Show combatant disposition by color indication in Combat Tracker
+- All features optional and configurable

-## Compability
+## Module Compability

-Foundry version 10,11
+Foundry version 10, 11

+# Settings
 ## Combat Tracker Options
 Options for Combat Tracker
+### Enable obscure combatant
+When checked, the Combat Tracker will display token/information on NPC tokens based on setttings and ownership.
+Applies for non-GMs only.
+### Add NPC combatants as hidden
+When checked, adding a NPC token to the Combat Tracker will be added as hidden.
 ### Enable name masking
-When checked, GMs can toggle masking the name of combatants for non-Gms in the Combat Tracker.
+When checked, GMs can toggle masking the name of combatants for non-GMs in the Combat Tracker.
-### Add combatants with name masked
+### Add NPC combatants with name masked
 When checked, adding a NPC token to the Combat Tracker will have its name masked for non-GMs.
-### Add combatants as hidden
-When checked, adding a NPC token to the Combat Tracker will be added as hidden.
-### Obscure combatant
-When checked, the Combat Tracker will display token/information on NPC tokens based their disposition, visibility and ownership.
-Applies for non-GMs only.
-### Show disposition for GMs
-When checked, the Combat Tracker will indicate by color the disposition of the combatant.
-### Show disposition for players
-When checked, the Combat Tracker will indicate by color the disposition of the combatant.
 ### Reverse initiative
 Reverse the sorting order for initiative so that lowest goes first.
 ### Duplicate combatant